canjs/can-queues/docs/can-queues.md

 {
-  Queue,         // The Queue type constructor PriorityQueue, // The PriorityQueue type constructor notifyQueue,   // A Queue used to tell objects that
+  Queue,         // The Queue type constructor PriorityQueue, // The PriorityQueue type constructor CompletionQueue, // The CompletionQueue type constructor notifyQueue,   // A Queue used to tell objects that
-                 //    derive a value that they should be updated. deriveQueue,   // A PriorityQueue used update values. domUIQueue,    // A Queue used for updating the DOM or other UI after
+                 //    derive a value that they should be updated. deriveQueue,   // A PriorityQueue used update values. domUIQueue,    // A CompletionQueue used for updating the DOM or other
-                 //    state has settled, but before user tasks mutateQueue,   // A Queue used to register tasks that might
+                 //    UI after state has settled, but before user tasks mutateQueue,   // A Queue used to register tasks that might
                  //    update other values.
   batch: {